pyrocko/pyrocko/doc/source/apps/colosseo/index.rst

 Use :mod:`pyrocko.gf` Green's Function databases to generate earthquake data from picture-book scenarios.

-``colosseo`` is a CLI for :mod:`pyrocko.scenario` that orchestrates different generators to randomly (yet seeded) create synthetic data of randomised sources.
+``colosseo`` is a CLI for :mod:`pyrocko.scenario` that orchestrates different generators to randomly (yet seeded) create synthetic data of randomised sources, as well as constrained sources and fixed network geometries.
 Point sources or finite sources are generated with the :class:`~pyrocko.scenario.sources.SourceGenerator`

-At generated stations from the :class:`~pyrocko.scenario.targets.station.StationGenerator`, dynamic or static synthetic data are created with the :class:`~pyrocko.scenario.targets.waveform.WaveformGenerator` and the :class:`~pyrocko.scenario.targets.gnss_campaign.GNSSCampaignGenerator`.
+Stations are created by the :class:`~pyrocko.scenario.station.StationGenerator`, dynamic or static synthetic data use the :class:`~pyrocko.scenario.targets.waveform.WaveformGenerator` and the :class:`~pyrocko.scenario.targets.gnss_campaign.GNSSCampaignGenerator`.
 Also InSAR data scenarios using `kite <https://pyrocko.org/docs/kite/>`_ are possible with the :class:`~pyrocko.scenario.targets.insar.InSARGenerator`.
+Network geometries can be import by :class:`~pyrocko.scenario.station.ImportStationGenerator`.

 Creating a scenario with ``colosseo`` is straight forward, but in any case you get help with subcommands using: